dpck/depack/README.md

 #### Patch Closure Compiler For Correct `ECMA2017`

 When the language out set to `ECMA2017` or `ECMA2016`, there is a bug with destructuring in `filter`, `map` and other array operations which produces incorrect code.
-E.g., `[{ entry: true }, { }].map(({ entry }) => entry)` will not work.
+E.g., `[{ entry: true }, { }].filter(({ entry}) => entry).map(({ entry }) => { ...entry, mapped: true })` will not work.
 This is rather unfortunate because destructuring is an essential language feature, and compiling for `ES2017` is the only alternative to `ES2018` which produces gigantic output.
 This bug [has been fixed](https://github.com/google/closure-compiler/commit/877e304fe69498189300238fedc6531b7d9bd126) but the patch has not been released, therefore you must compile the master branch closure compiler yourself and use `GOOGLE_CLOSURE_COMPILER` environment variable to set the compiler path.
-Hopefully, with the next release the fix will be available.
+Hopefully, with the next release (after *`v20190121`*) the fix will be available.

 #### Babel-Compiled Dependencies Don't Work

 Babel-compiled modules won't work, therefore it's a good idea to ping the package owners to publish the `module` property of their packages pointing so `src` where code is written as ES6 modules.
-This is a great step forward to move JavaScript language forward because `import`/`export` is what should be used instead of require.
+This is a great step forward to move JavaScript language forward because `import`/`export` is what should be used instead of `require`.
 Otherwise, modules can be compiled with [`alamode`](https://github.com/a-la/alamode) which the compiler can understand.
 There are cases such as using `export from` compiled with ÀLaMode which GCC does not accept, therefore it is always the best to fork a package and make sure that it exports the `module` field in its _package.json_.

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/4.svg?sanitize=true"></a></p>